 The event was ideal for anyone involved in managing, modeling or forecasting water resources or interested in hearing the latest science.
 It covered what is and isn’t known about forecasting winter precipitation weeks to months ahead, the skill of present forecasts and ongoing research to develop predictive ability.

 This special event was sponsored by the California Department of Water Resources in partnership with the Water Education Foundation.

 The workshop was hosted in the Huntington Room at

 Center of the National Academies of Sciences &

 Engineering, 100 Academy Way, Irvine,

-NOTE: The National Academies requires that all visitors to the Beckman Center be fully vaccinated against COVID-19.
-Visitors must show their official COVID-19 Vaccination Record Card (or a digital photo of the card) before entering the building.
-The Beckman Center staff will check vaccination status at the front desk.
+NOTE: The National Academies required that all visitors to the Beckman Center be fully vaccinated against COVID-19.
+Visitors showed their official COVID-19 Vaccination Record Card (or a digital photo of the card) before entering the building.
+The Beckman Center staff checked vaccination status at the front desk.

 100 Academy Way